 You probably know your home town or city like the back of your hand, living abroad allows individuals the chance to learn foreign towns just the same.
 Perhaps there is somewhere you have always wanted to go, or a culture that you have been interested in for a long time.
 Living abroad allows you to become fully emerged in the other culture and even grants you the chance to "live like the locals."

 Before you start looking for international jobs and volunteer opportunities abroad, read our advice from experienced expatriates and international travelers who cover every aspect of going abroad.
 We offer a wide range of articles with advice on living and working in a foreign country.

-Thank you for visiting the International Citizens.
-My recent posts have attracted some kudos from long-term expatriates (Americans living abroad) as well as our customers who aspire to live abroad on the long-term.
-To make things easier for anyone exploring that kind of transition, I thought we’d talk today about the six most critical things to know about being an American expatriate. […]Read More
+Recent posts have attracted some kudos from long-term expatriates (international citizens living abroad) as well as our customers who aspire to live abroad on the long-term.
+To make things easier for US citizens exploring that kind of transition, I thought we’d talk today about the six most critical things to know about being an American expatriate. […]Read More

 If you’re an expat in Australia and have fallen in love with life there, you might be considering becoming an Australian citizen.
 Along with being able to say that you are officially a citizen, there are a number of other benefits to becoming a citizen of the country you reside in.
 If you’ve made the […]Read More